Company/Organisation: ALSTOM Ocean Power

 The offshore renewables industry, and especially tidal and wave, there are at their infancy stage.
 For someone who wants to carry out research, this is actually very appealing.
 Offshore renewables present a great potential that together with onshore renewables they could deliver a great fraction of our future energy needs and bring our society to a more sustainable path, or even to a truly sustainable path.

 Main responsibilities and challenges as a Research Engineer

-My work at ALSTOM Ocean Power aims to derive a guide to estimate the maximum extractable power from coastal areas of interest for tidal energy developments.
-This work will help ALSTOM’s engineers to identify interesting sites for tidal projects and help them in the process of optimisation of the technical parameters of projects.
+My work at ALSTOM Ocean Power aimed to derive a guide to estimate the maximum extractable power from coastal areas of interest for tidal energy developments.
+This work helped ALSTOM’s engineers to identify interesting sites for tidal projects and help them in the process of optimisation of the technical parameters of projects.

 Interesting, definitely different to a normal PhD!